GabRayz/Phoenix-bot/README.md

 * clear: Delete the bot old messages
 * off: Turn the bot off
 * update: Update the bot.
 Requires that the bot was installed using git

+## Updates
+This bot makes an automatic update once a day.
+If an update has been installed, a notification is sent in the bot channel.